pinkpong111/Resolution-Based-Information-Theory/README.md

 - Intervention leverage asymmetry: cost-effectiveness ratio between adjacent scales must be approximately constant.
 If it varies dramatically, the fractal model is rejected.

 **Criterion 4 — CW observability metrics (from Recovery Theory).**
-If systems with SR ≈ 0 (no surprise response), RDE ≈ 0 (frozen representations), and NCR ≈ 1 (all novelty compressed) do not exhibit subsequent stability degradation or adaptability loss, the Self-Consistent Misalignment model is falsified.
+If systems with SR ≈ 0, RDE ≈ 0, and NCR ≈ 1 (all corresponding to f₁ and f₂ elevated while f₄ appears low) do not exhibit subsequent stability degradation or adaptability loss, the Self-Consistent Misalignment model is falsified. *The SCM signature specifically predicts discordance: f₄ (escalation) low while f₁ (misclassification) rising — if this discordant pattern does not predict eventual instability cascade, the SCM detection protocol fails.*

 **Criterion 5 — Storm onset must correlate with mismatch accumulation.**
-If Vector Storms occur without preceding mismatch pressure accumulation (measurable via RDE trajectory and buffer thickness decline), the pressure-accumulation model is wrong.
+If Vector Storms occur without preceding mismatch pressure accumulation (measurable via f₂ trajectory and f₃ buffer thickness decline), the pressure-accumulation model is wrong. *Operationally: f₂ and f₃ must both show rising trend in the N_up window preceding storm onset.*

 **Criterion 6 — AND-entry / OR-exit must outperform symmetric governance protocols.**
 Systems using AND-entry (all conditions required) for stable-state declaration and OR-exit (any single violation sufficient) for reactivation should experience fewer premature stability declarations AND fewer delayed exits compared to symmetric AND/AND or OR/OR protocols.
 If symmetric protocols match performance, the asymmetry claim (derived from TLG §5.3) is weakened.